JamesBremner/await/README.md

 A C++ class that looks after setting up non-blocking waits for events to occur and the code to run ( event handlers ) when the events occur.

-No synchronization is required, all the event handlers run in sequence in the same thread.
+No synchronization is usually required, all the event handlers run in sequence in the same thread.

 No libraries are required, everything is in a single standard C++17 include file `await/include/await.h`

 ## general usage

- - define blocking function with signature `void f()`
+ - define blocking wait function with signature `void f()`
  - define event handler funtion with signature `void f()`
  - construct instance of cAwait
  - pass blocking and event handler functions using cAwait() method
  - start event manager by calling blocking method cAwait::run()

+## Synchronization

+No synchronization is usually required since all the event handlers run in sequence in the same thread.

+Each blocking wait function runs in its own thread, so if more than one is waiting they should not access the same data without synchronization.
+Usually, data does not need to be shared between blocking wait functions.  ( Let me know if you have a use case that seems to need synchronization )

 ## Sample code